itaouil95/Portfolio/README.md

 # **Portfolio**

+**N.B:** The PSD file has been created by Travis Neilson, who distributed it freely.
+Thank you Travis !

 This is the repo where I will be developing and storing my personal website (THANKS JEKYLL AND GITHUB).

 I will be documenting the development process starting from the beginning and working it way through until it is finished.